ChitreshN/fun-stuff/README.md

 * They are much more efficient since we can directly load and store values instead of repeatedly pushing and popping

+## 16

+1. Here we start implementing the lexical part of the compiler
+2. We cahnge the siganture of interpret function to acept strings

+## 16.1.2

+1. Start implementation of scanner
+2. has fields start, current and line

+## 16.2

+1. Here we scan a token only when the compiler needs one
+2. Implement token type to contain the necessary values

+## 16.3

+1. Add enum to hold possible tokens
+2. And make the scanner return the appropriate token